LaverdeS/End_to_End_Code_Generation/README.md

   - Number of layers:
   - Number of ....:

+[Training the model]

 ### Intention-to-Snippet

 ## Improvements
+The results are always the same and are not correct.
+This could be improved considering some adjustments:
   - Don't work with words but character to character
-  - Mind the rewritten intent for better matching
+  - Mind the rewritten intent of json file for better matching
+  - Change the dataset